 Since launching Activator four years ago, we've learned a lot about what makes a good getting started experience for developers.
 One thing we learned is that as a “download-and-run” experience, our approach with Activator carried a number of significant drawbacks, such as:

 - Getting Activator to run well on a wide variety of machines.

 - Getting Activator to run reliably in a variety of network environments.

 - Meeting the dual requirement of “always updating” (unless told not to) and “never updating” (for users that want stability)

-So, we've taken steps towards a new direction for getting started: a mostly online experience that emphasizes taking developers through what is possible with our Reactive Platform technologies (Akka, Lagom, Play, Scala and Production Suite's commercial modules), followed by the user being able to download working projects that build with sbt, Maven, or Gradle.
+So, we've taken steps towards a new direction for getting started: a mostly online experience that emphasizes taking developers through what is possible with our Reactive Platform technologies (Akka, Lagom, Play, Scala and Enterprise Suite's commercial modules), followed by the user being able to download working projects that build with sbt, Maven, or Gradle.
 Here is what we've created so far:

 Rapid Project Starter